porjesuraj/Learning-Data-Structure/notes/ADS.md

 ## Tree
 1. Tree is non sequential , non linear data structure which is collection of nodes
 2. Tree contains:
-   1. A special node is caleed root
+   1. A special node it is called root
    2. zero or more sub trees
 3. A tree data structure can be defined recursively as a collection of nodes (starting at a root node),
 +  where each node is a data structure consisting of a value, together with a list of references to nodes (the "children"), with the constraints that no reference is duplicated, and none points to the root.